xoxzo/blog.xoxzo.com/content/Engineer Interviews/Interview-with-ong-swee-sin-en.md

 > A good boss, harmonious working environment, appreciation and recognition from my employer.
 I like the flexibility the company provided and the open-minded management approach.
 E-commerce is one of our core businesses in the earlier years of the company.
 I like shopping and I experienced how shopping online can also be so creative and so much fun.

-**What are the contributions of your company’s solutions to the industry?**
+**What are the contributions of your companyâ€™s solutions to the industry?**

-> We deliver better marketing results through data driven, personalization of the channels to the clients’ end customers using the best most affordable technology.
+> We deliver better marketing results through data driven, personalization of the channels to the clientsâ€™ end customers using the best most affordable technology.
 We help our clients deliver better customer conversion, response, and retention.

 **What are the pros and cons of remote working from your personal experience?**